Dempsey and Makepeace: Filming locations

 In episode 9 of series 1, "Cry God for Harry", Chilham Castle in Kent becomes Winfield Hall, the grand English estate of Lord Winfield (Ralph Michael), and Chilham Square also makes a brief appearance as Dempsey and Makepeace approach the grand gates to the estate.

 Episode 1 of series 2, "Silver Dollar", used London Weekend Television's own studio building and reception area as the location for the fictional company Consolidated Westmore.

-As with many films and television programmes of the era, extensive filming was conducted at the disused remains of the East Greenwich Gas Works (the present-day site of The O2).
+Extensive filming was conducted at the disused remains of the East Greenwich Gas Works (the present-day site of The O2).

 A shot of Chief Superintendent Gordon Spikings (Ray Smith) in front of Cutty Sark was incorporated into the series' opening credit sequence.

 Episodes

 Dempsey and Makepeace ran for three series between 11 January 1985 and 1 November 1986.
 A total of 30 episodes were produced.